iamfet/Online-Boutique-Microservices/Install_AWS_Load_Balancer_ Controller.md

 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```

-You might face the issue, unable to see the loadbalancer address while giving k get ing -n robot-shop at the end.
+You might face the issue, unable to see the loadbalancer address.
 To avoid this your **AWSLoadBalancerControllerIAMPolicy** should have the required permissions for elasticloadbalancing:DescribeListenerAttributes.

 ## Run the following command to retrieve the policy details and look for **elasticloadbalancing:DescribeListenerAttributes** in the policy document.